 Q: How Far Back Does the USCIS Background Check Go?

 A: USCIS background checks generally run from the date of a person’s birth up until the present.
-This includes FBI fingerprinting and database and name-based checks for any criminal charges, arrests, or immigration violations in that time.
+This includes FBI fingerprinting, database, and name-based checks for any criminal charges, arrests, or immigration violations during that time.
 While certain offenses will not result in automatic denial, nothing in the background is left unchecked.
+The details of a background check are dependent on what benefit a person is applying for, but prior issues can always result in questions in the immigration process.

-Q: Can a misdemeanor affect immigration?
+Q: Can a Misdemeanor Affect Immigration?

 Contact U.S. Law Center Today

 At U.S. Law Center, we are experienced in all areas of immigration law and have the knowledge and skill needed to provide comprehensive legal representation to our clients.
 Our experienced attorneys can work closely with you throughout the process, providing guidance and support every step of the way.
-If you are facing an immigration-related situation and need legal assistance, contact U.S. Law Center today to schedule a consultation.
-We are here to help you navigate the complexities of the immigration system.